Tag Archives: withdrawal of application for admission

 An Immigration Judge may not review an expedited removal order.
 The federal appellate courts have also found an expedited removal order is not subject to judicial review, except to determine (1) whether the person is a U.S. citizen; (2) whether the person is a permanent resident or a refugee; and (3) whether the person was ordered removed under the expedited removal statute.

 You may submit a written request for review to the CBP Field Office that issued the expedited removal order.
 You must include supporting documentary evidence showing why the expedited removal order was improper.
-The federal regulations state that motions to reopen and motions to reconsider must be filed with the Service within 30 days of the decision.
-Failure to file on time may be excused in the Service’s discretion where you demonstrate the delay was reasonable and beyond your control.
+U.S. immigration attorneys tend to cite to a federal regulation allowing motions to reopen and motions to reconsider to the Service.
+It states that such motions must be filed with 30 days.
+But the regulation is really meant for USCIS – not CBP- in cases that are subject to appeal to the Board of Immigration Appeals or USCIS Administrative Appeals Office.

 The CBP has discretionary authority to vacate the expedited removal order in its entirety or withdraw certain charges in the removal order, based on your documentary evidence and legal argument.
-These type of motions are very rarely filed because it is very difficult to get CBP to lift an already issued removal order.
-In rare cases – when such a motion is granted – it spares the applicant from needing a waiver of inadmissibility.
+These motions are very rarely filed because it is very difficult to get CBP to lift an already issued removal order.
+When such a motion is granted – it spares the applicant from needing a waiver of inadmissibility.

 DHS Traveler Redress Inquiry Program (DHS TRIP) Is Not a Good Option to Overcome an Expedited Removal Order